• Federal Court

 What is bankruptcy?

 Bankruptcy is a legal process through which you are declared unable to pay your debts when they fall due.
-You may file for bankruptcy (voluntary bankruptcy), or alternatively, creditors can apply to have you declared bankrupt.
-If you are declared bankrupt by either of the above means, you will be removed from managing your own finances, and a trustee will be appointed to manage your money and assets.
+You can become a bankrupt in one of two ways.
+You may file for bankruptcy (voluntary bankruptcy), or alternatively, creditors can apply to have you declared bankrupt (involuntary bankruptcy).
+If you are declared bankrupt by either of the above means you will be removed from managing your own finances, a trustee will be appointed to manage your money and assets, and your property will vest in the trustee.

-To understand the ways in which bankruptcy may affect you, please read our factsheets on the ‘Consequences of Bankruptcy’ and ‘Bankruptcy and Joint Assets and Debts’.
+To understand the ways in which bankruptcy may affect you, please read our resources on the ‘Consequences of Bankruptcy’ and ‘Bankruptcy and Joint Assets and Debts’.

-The purpose of this fact sheet is to explain what will happen to your home when you or a co-owner become bankrupt.
+The purpose of this resource is to explain what will happen to your home when you or a co-owner become bankrupt.

 In what circumstances will the home be sold?

 The home is not always sold.
-Whether or not the home is sold depends on your individual circumstances.
+Whether or not the home is sold will depend on your individual circumstances.
 The trustee will consider factors such as:

-• if there is equity in the home
+• The value of the home and if there is equity in the home

 • whether there are any debts over the home for example, a mortgage